 A recent letter from someone in Africa, perhaps someone in Gambia who has visited this website, was sent to a leading minister in the USA explaining this truth about Passover as a Holyday.
 The minister mentioned this letter in one of his recent videos about “guarding doctrine” and used this person’s letter as an example of “false doctrine”.
 I sincerely respect this minister and the work he is doing of feeding the sheep, but he is certainly wrong about proclaiming the 15th as the First Annual Holyday.

-Those who keep the Last Day of Unleavened Bread, Holyday #2, on the twenty-first (21st) day of the month of Abib/Nisan are in direct violation of Ex 12:18 that excludes that day, and are teaching rebellion against the Word and Wishes of the Creator of the entire Universe!
+Those who keep the Last Day of Unleavened Bread, Holyday #2, on the twenty-first (21st) day of the month of Abib/Nisan are in direct violation of Ex 12:18 that excludes that day, and are teaching rebellion against the Word and Wishes of the Creator of the heavens and earth!

 Such rebellion causes rejection of the first two Annual Holydays in the Creator’s Master Plan for the salvation of Man-kind by being one day late in the observance of both Holydays #1 and #2.